-Students who miss any assessments must follow Western University's procedures for approval of their absence in order to receive an accommodation.
-Please see the 'Please Note' section of this course outline (starting on page 5) for details on these procedures.
-If Western University announces any procedures for the approval of absences during Summer 2020 that supplement or supplant the information provided on this syllabus, please follow those procedures.
+Students who are late in submitting an assignment must contact the instructor within 24 hours of the due date and must follow Western University's official procedures in order to receive an accommodation.
+See the 'Please Note' section of this course outline for the detail of these procedures.
+If Western University announces any new procedures for such approvals during Summer 2020 that supplement or supplant the information provided on this syllabus, please follow those procedures.